My mind was swirling as I tried to get ready for Christmas.

 - While I’d love to wrap presents by then, too, it’s not a high priority since our first Christmas celebration isn’t until the 22nd.
 It’s tasks like this, the ones that feel urgent, but really aren’t, that can overwhelm you, robbing you of peace, time and energy.
 So, if I don’t get the presents wrapped by Thursday night, I’ll take a deep breath, tell myself it’s okay, then move all the gifts out of Hannah’s room where I’ve been stashing them, and into mine.
 The reality is, each and every present will be wrapped in time for gifting.
 (Having a plan with a dose of reality check is always good for setting priorities.)

-Once conquer the clutter, I’m going to do my best not to worry about picking out paint colors or setting weight loss goals, because all that matters to me is enjoying my people as we celebrate the holidays together.
+Now that I know what to focus on, I’m going to do my best not to worry about picking out paint colors or setting weight loss goals, because all that matters to me is enjoying my people as we celebrate the holidays together.